MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/paging-behaviors-and-ordering.md

 When querying data using FetchXML, paging query results can make viewing large volumes of information easier.
 It is important when using paging to include ordering parameters as well.
-Without proper ordering, paging requests for the “next 50” records can result in retrieving the same records across multiple pages making reviews and edits much more difficult.
-Proper page ordering requires including unique values to help identify which records are included in a page.
+Without proper ordering, paging requests for the “next 50” rows can result in retrieving the same rows across multiple pages making reviews and edits much more difficult.
+Proper page ordering requires including unique values to help identify which rows are included in a page.

 ## Legacy paging

-Legacy paging within the Common Data Service loads all the results of the query up to the current page into memory on the server, selects the number of records that are needed for the page, and then ignores the rest.
+Legacy paging within the Common Data Service loads all the results of the query up to the current page into memory on the server, selects the number of rows that are needed for the page, and then ignores the rest.
 This has benefits such as quick back/forward paging through the data or skipping to a specific page, but it also has restrictions such as a 50K row limit, performance issues with